 Issues on the Road

-Express kidnappings from taxi drivers have also been reported in Nicaragua and although rare, it is important to be aware of the danger.
+Although rare, express kidnappings from taxi drivers have been reported in Nicaragua, so it is important to be aware of the danger.
 They often drive stolen cars calling themselves taxis in areas around Managua and also in larger cities such as Granada, and Masaya.
+There have been cases of kidnappers threatening the victim, and forcing them to take out cash at various ATMs they are driven to.

 It is important to be attentive when choosing a taxi.
 Here are some things to consider when choosing your driver.